ShmuelLevine/emacs-config-files/EmacsCommand.md

 <p>C-x h mark-whole-buffer Mark the current buffer. </p>

-<p>M-q fill-paragraph Reset the paragraph. 编写一长串文本时，这个命令自动把文档处理为宽度不超过80列的文本块</p>
+<P> Mq fill-paragraph Reset the paragraph.
+When writing a long string of text, this command automatically document processing text block width of no more than 80 of </ p>

 <p>M-g fill-region Reformatindividual paragraphs with region.</p>